Over the next 3 months, I’m going to be participating in a minimalist fashion experiment called Project 333.

-Project 333 was created by Courtney Carver of Be More With Less a few years ago, and since then it has taken off globally.
-She explains all the rules in depth here, but the quick and dirty version is:
+Project 333 was created by Courtney Carver of Be More With Less a few years ago and since then it has taken off globally.
+Here is a quick summary of the rules:

 - Choose to dress with 33 items or less for 3 months